 “She would most likely still be here if there were safer treatment options available to her when she had cancer."

-Cancer has no boundaries, and an estimated 160,000 to 250,000 children worldwide are diagnosed with cancer yearly.
-Of this number, approximately 90,000 die from cancer.
-The disease remains a serious killer in developed countries such as the United States, western Europe, Australia, Canada, and Japan.
+An estimated 160,000 to 250,000 children worldwide are diagnosed with cancer yearly before the age of 19.
+Of this number, approximately 90,000 die from cancer and continues to remain a serious killer in developed countries such as the United States, western Europe, Australia, Canada, and Japan.
 When it is detected late, only a few children have the opportunity for comprehensive care.

 Today, young children are being prescribed adult drugs due to insufficient funding for pediatric research.
 These drugs are dangerous, and children die from these treatments and lack sufficient curative treatment options available.